Search the best hotels in Cologne

 The inside of the cathedral has even more wonders than the outside.
 It houses the 'Shrine of the Three Kings', an ornately cast multi-tiered gold sarcophagus containing the bones of the three wise men, as well as a wealth of important art and relics.

 If you've the legs for it, it's worth visiting the top of the tower - there are 509 steps.

 If you really want to experience the wonder of the Dom then attend a service.
 On Sunday mornings there are services on the hour until midday, and then at five o'clock and six thirty.
 On other days of the week there are services at seven fifteen, eight o'clock and nine, and then at six thirty in the evening.

 Local beer is called 'Kölsch', and traditionally served in 200ml glasses, so that you're always drinking it fresh and cold.
 Beer hall waiters are generally quick to serve you a fresh drink and the usual way of marking out your bill is via the marks waiters leave on your coaster.

 If you want to buy Kölsch to take away the main brands are Reissdorf, Gaffel, Mühlen and Früh, but there are at least 30 other local brews.

 Some of the local breweries serve excellent traditional food too.
 Local Rhineland classics include fried black pudding, red cabbage, boiled bacon, white beans, flat fried potato cakes and beef or horse meat joint marinated in vinegar and sultanas.
-This is Germany so it's heavy on the meat, especially sausages in a wide variety.
+This is Germany so it's heavy on the meat, specialising particularly in a wide variety of sausages.